Last Updated on February 13, 2026

-A worldwide language, music uses sound, rhythm, melody to apprise tales of culture, demonstrate ideas and elicit sentiments and emotions.
-The rich cultural and spiritual Indian heritage is inextricably linked to its music, comprising a diverse range of genres and traditions.
+A universal language, music uses sound, rhythm, and melody to convey tales of culture, express ideas, and elicit emotions.
+The rich cultural and spiritual heritage of India is inextricably linked to its music, which encompasses a diverse range of genres and traditions.
 India has a dynamic mix of folk, devotional and contemporary music showcasing the country’s regional and linguistic diversity.

 Any individual who creates art as a means of expression or communication through different modes like dance, singing, writing, music, painting, sculpture or performance is known as an artist.
 Artists often provoke perceptions or elicit strong reactions from their audience by displaying their skills, talents, creativity, ability and imagination to communicate emotions, ideas or cultural narratives.
 In a larger sense, anybody who engages in any kind of creative endeavour, be it literary, performing, visual or digital art, is considered to be an artist, and when such art in the subject is related to music, he is a musician or a musical artist.